samuelkerstell/project-portfolio-4/README.md

 ## Future Features
  * ### Choose A Table
     * This is a feature I will definitely add.
-If I had the time it would've already been added.
+If I had the time, it would have already been added.
     * The user would choose a table based on the available tables in the booking form.

 # Technologies Used